ajsmith607/memills/content/family-of-edward-hallock-mills/topics/me-mills.md

 A summary of Mills' store deeds that I have been able to discover:

-{{% autotable "/static/data/deeds.csv" "mills-store-deeds" "book,book-num-i,page-num-i,document-date-d-nw,recorded-date-d-nw,grantor,grantee" "484 Brooktondale Road, Tompkins County Clerk, Ithaca NY." "property" "=" "Mills Store" /%}}
+{{% autotable "/static/data/deeds.csv" "mills-store-deeds" "book,book-num-i,page-num-i,document-date-d-nw,recorded-date-d-nw,grantor,grantee" "484 Brooktondale Road, Brooktondale NY, Tompkins County Clerk, Ithaca NY." "property" "=" "Mills Store" /%}}

 In the 1866 Photographic Atlas of Tompkins County by Stone & Stewart, a map of Mott's Corners shows a structure labeled "J. Shurter Store" in the same approximate location as Mills' Store.